currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 ![Speakers and LEDs](/blog_images/discobike/SpeakersAndLEDs.jpg "Triaxial speakers fitted, and the LEDs being put on the edges.
 Can you tell that I built this in my Kitchen?"){: style="max-width:500px;" }

+I deviated away from the original plan with the mounting of the amplifiers, and decided to stack them recessed a little bit into the gap between the triaxial speaker enclosures.

 ![Speakers Interior](/blog_images/discobike/Inside1.jpg "Here you can see the cabinets for the triaxial speakers.
 Also, the Amplifiers are mounted too."){: style="max-width:500px;" }